NBISweden/sda-cli/README.md

 Depending on the setup of the SDA/BP services, files can be downloaded unencrypted or encrypted.

-If the service is configured for encrypted downloads, you can download files encrypted on the server-side by providing a
+If the download service is configured for encrypted downloads, you can download files encrypted on the server-side by providing a
 [public key file](#create-crypt4gh-key-pair) using the `-pubkey` flag.
 For detailed instructions, refer to [download encrypted files](#download-encrypted-files).